jessicabrinegar/react-business-card/README.md

 # Digital Businesscard

-This is a digital businesscard that I create with React
+This is a digital businesscard that I created with React